textileio/papers/draft.md

 update the data backing the views, be this in memory or persisted to a database.
-In a distributed setting, it may be necessary for projections to define and operate as eventually consistent data structures, to ensure all peers operating on the same stream of events have a consistent representation of the data.
+In a distributed setting, it may be necessary for projections to define and operate as eventually consistent data structures, to ensure all Peers operating on the same stream of events have a consistent representation of the data.

 ### Eventual Consistency {#sec:EventualConsistency}